learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 #Yyour code here
 ```

-## Part 2: Code Along

-The remaining portion of this lab will introduce you to code snippets for a myriad of different methods discussed in the lecture.

 ## Training the Model

 Ok, now for the resource intensive part: time to train your model!
 Note that this is where you also introduce the validation data to the model.